SeanJayManuel/SeanJayManuel/README.md

 - 💬 Ask me about my upcoming projects and ventures.
 - 👨🏽‍💻 I'm looking for an internship!
 - 📫 How to reach me: contact@seanjaymanuel.com
-- ⚡ Fun fact: I'm trilingual 🤩
+- ⚡ Fun fact: I'm trilingual 🤩 (Can you guess the languages?)